Ranking rules

 # Custom rules

-To add a custom ranking rule, you have to communicate either
+To add a custom ranking rule, you have to communicate the attribute name followed by a colon (

 asc for ascending order or

 To apply an ascending sort (results sorted by increasing value of the attribute):

 To apply a descending sort (results sorted by decreasing value of the attribute):

 Add this rule to the existing list of ranking rules using the update ranking rules endpoint.

 Let's say you have a movie dataset.
 The documents contain the fields